Artistic Motion Studio Faculty & Staff

 During the summer of 2007, Natalya organized Artistic Motion's first cultural exchange project with the professional dance company Barekamutyun in Yerevan, Armenia.
 The dancers learned Ballet and Armenian Folk Dances from professional teachers and performed with the professional Company dancers.
 They spent two intense weeks before the trip preparing and learning original choreography in Modern and Jazz that was then performed at the beautiful Opera House in downtown Yerevan.

-Lynn Angermeier teaches several classes with Artistic Motion including Adult Beginning Ballet, Ballet III, Ballet IV, Ballet I/Tumbling and ZUMBA.
-She has studied with Guest Artists Valery Lantratov and Eric Campros.
+Lynn Angermeier teaches several classes with Artistic Motion including Adult Beginning Ballet, Ballet III, Ballet IV, and Ballet I/Tumbling.
+She has studied with Guest Artists Valery Lantratov.
 She has performed around the Triad as well as Yerevan, Armenia with Artistic Motion's first cultural performing arts exchange.

-Lynn holds a Bachelor of Science in Education from the University of Texas, has over 15 years of experience teaching in public schools, and is a certified Zumba® instructor.
+Lynn holds a Bachelor of Science in Education from the University of Texas, has more than 16 years of experience teaching in public schools.

 Lynn also serves as Artistic Motion's Business Manager, taking care of billing and parent/student correspondence.

 Bio Coming Soon!